Trigger Points and Tender Spots

 Travell became the first female personal physician to an American President after helping to alleviate John F. Kennedy's back pain.
 She wrote many papers and books on the subject of trigger points which are still considered by many to be the most detailed and important writings on the subject to date.

-Lots of research have been done on trigger points to figure out exactly what they are and why they are created but there currently aren't any definitive answers.
+Lots of research has been done on trigger points to figure out exactly what they are and why they appear but there currently aren't any definitive answers.
 The word myofascial means, muscle (myo) and fascia (fascial) and would suggest that trigger points are located within skeletal muscle although this still hasn't been proven.
 We often talk about our muscles feeling as if they're all knotted up and this maybe where the idea that trigger points or tender spots are located within the muscle originally sprang from.

 What is a trigger point?

 Trigger points are tender spots which trigger pain and discomfort.
 We all experience these pesky little tender or sore spots at sometime or other but for a small number of people they are associated with a huge amount of persistent pain and discomfort.
 We most commonly feel them in our shoulders and backs but can actually experience trigger points or tender spots anywhere on the body.